esm-dev/esm-cjs-lexer/README.md

-# @esm.sh/cjs-module-lexer
+# cjs-module-lexer

 A lexer for detecting the `module.exports` of a CJS module, written in Rust and compiled to WebAssembly.

 ## Usage

-`@esm.sh/cjs-module-lexer` currently only supports Node.js environment.
+cjs-module-lexer currently only supports Node.js environment.
 You can install it via npm CLI:

 ```bash
 npm i @esm.sh/cjs-module-lexer
 ```

-`@esm.sh/cjs-module-lexer` provides a `parse` function that detects the `module.exports` of a commonjs module.
+cjs-module-lexer provides a `parse` function that detects the `module.exports` of a commonjs module.
 The function returns an object with two properties: `exports` and `reexports`.
 The `exports` property is an array of the exported names, and the `reexports` property is an array of the reexported modules.

 ```js
 const { parse } = require("@esm.sh/cjs-module-lexer");